SpudMonkey7k/neopets-aio-vm/README.md

 >**Make sure Fiddler is running at all times when playing games**

 >[!Note]
+>head to https://neopets.com/vsilogin.phtml (classic login page) to login.
+>> Note that you will need to disable your 2fa to login using classic login page.

+>[!Note]
 >**NeoPass**
 >
 >In your default browser, like chrome: